Otto Stange

-Otto Emerson Stange (born 9 February 2007) is a German professional footballer who plays as a striker for club SV Elversberg on loan from Hamburger SV.
+Otto Emerson Stange (/de/; born 9 February 2007) is a German professional footballer who plays as a striker for club Hamburger SV.

 Early life

 Stange is of Brazilian descent through his maternal grandmother.
 His middle name, Emerson, comes from the Brazilian Formula One racer Emerson Fittipaldi, who his grandmother had a crush on and gave the middle name to her son, Otto's uncle; the middle name was then inherited by Stange.
 Before playing football at the age of 5 he was a skateboarder and participated in the Mystic Sk8 Cup, before deciding to pursue football due to a lack of peers in skateboarding locally.
 His father was a fan of Hamburger SV and took Stange to games since he was an infant.
 He was a ballboy for Hamburger SV, and in April 2023 in a match against FC St. Pauli delayed handing over the ball to St. Pauli before a throw-in causing an altercation with their players Jakov Medić and Manolis Saliakas.